Iraneus/betamedneed/_services/equipment.md

 ![Medical Equipment](/images/illustrations/medical-products.webp)

-As soon as the order and payment method is confirmed, you can have your medical equipment and supplies delivered within 45 minutes.
+As soon as the order and payment method is confirmed, you can have your medical equipment and supplies delivered in 45 minutes or less.

 This can vary based on the medical equipment, your location and the time of request.
 Some larger and more complex equipment may take longer.